 - C – Hire Content Creators – The importance of good content on a website can be a key USP over your competition so look to hire someone with good writing skills and more importantly can write for the web to engage with users.

-Is the organisational chart still fit for purpose?
+Is the organizational chart still fit for purpose?

 Starting with the consumer and working back to the internal functions of the business should help address the need for divisions in departments and teams and the roles and processes in place, identifying whether they are really benefiting and supporting consumer interaction.

-Organisations need to assess their structures and hierarchies to ensure there is flexibility in their customer-first approach by seeking innovation, feedback and insights from their customer base if they’re keen to retain brand loyalty.
-The chart below on the evolution of different forms of organisation shows how the most innovative and productive businesses encourage self-management and value a motivational company culture.
+Organizations need to assess their structures and hierarchies to ensure there is flexibility in their customer-first approach by seeking innovation, feedback and insights from their customer base if they’re keen to retain brand loyalty.
+The chart below on the evolution of different forms of organization shows how the most innovative and productive businesses encourage self-management and value a motivational company culture.

 Empowering your employees through up-skilling and developing a 'digital' culture and skill-set will help to build and communicate directly with your customer base and to help bridge the gap between company and customer.